Old Ausable Channel: Ecology

 Groundwater recharge in the channel is prominent in the southern sections, away from Grand Bend.
 Minimal flow has resulted in a build-up of nutrients and a subsequent growth of aquatic plants and algae.
 Upstream of the dam the channel is slow flowing and minimally turbid, while downstream of the dam there is a backwash effect from the nearby cut.
 This channel is in its entirety 14 kilometres in length, 0.5-2.5 metres deep and 20-80 metres wide.
-Flow in minimal the spring and nearly non-existent by July.
+Flow is minimal the spring and nearly non-existent by July.
 Following the return of pre-cut water levels via the dam, the channel remains an example of the landscape prior to alterations by settlers of the land.

 Due to the minimal flow, the channel is slowly converting to a more pond-like ecosystem, and may eventually become less aquatic and more terrestrial.

 The Old Ausable Channel is an important area for biodiversity.
 Three species of at-risk fishes (pugnose shiner, lake chubsucker and grass pickerel) live in the channel, and the surrounding oak savanna is the largest in Ontario.
 Eastern wood-pewee, wood thrush, ovenbird, and scarlet tanager breed along the riverside trail and yellow-throated vireo breeds along the banks of the channel itself.
 Butterflies include Delaware skipper, Leonard's skipper, and Olympia marble.